 - Use a layer of newspaper or old towels under the fridge to catch drips and mess.

-- Keep your appliance manual safe and easily accessible, for example in a kitchen drawer, and refer to it often for advice, technical information and warranty information.
+- Keep your appliance manual safe and easily accessible, for example, in a kitchen drawer, and refer to it often for advice, technical information, and warranty information.

 For those of you who want details and not fast fixes – let’s dive into the details and fix this ice maker properly.

-Why is my Ice Maker Leaking Water?
+Why Is Your Ice Maker Leaking Water?

-- Your fridge is not standing level.
+- Your fridge is not level.

 - The ice cube fill valve and ice fill cup are not aligned properly.

-- The condensation drain is clogged.
+- The defrost drain line is clogged.

-- Faulty or leaking water supply pipe.
+- There’s a faulty or leaking water supply pipe.

-- Loosened or leaking connections.
+- There’s a loose or leaking connection.

-Solve Leaky Ice Maker Problems with these Quick Fixes
+Solve Leaky Ice Maker Problems With These Quick Fixes

-|Ice jamming, built up or clogging the ice maker.||Put a large sturdy bowl below the ice maker dispenser.
-Open the fridge door and find the top of the dispenser chute.
+|Ice jamming, built up, or clogging the ice maker.||Put a large, sturdy bowl below the ice maker to catch residual water.
 Pour a cup of warm water down the chute and wait a few seconds, then test the dispenser again.
 Repeat several times.|

-|Fridge isn’t standing level.||Using a bubble/laser level reader, check if the fridge is standing level.
-If it isn’t – either extend the fridge’s feet to level it, or use a wooden wedge to level the appliance.|
+|The fill Valve & Ice Fill Cup are not aligned.||Using a bubble/laser level reader, check if the fridge is standing level.
+If it isn’t – either extend the fridge’s feet to level it or use a wooden wedge to level the appliance.|

-|Fill Valve & Ice Fill Cup not aligned.||If either the fill valve or fill cup look like they may be out of place, carefully refasten them into alignment.
+|Clogged Defrost Drain Line.||If either the fill valve or fill cup looks out of place, carefully refasten them into alignment.
 Once they’re properly lined up, the leak should stop.|

-|Clogged Condensation Drain.||If there’s a layer of ice over the condensation drain, pour hot (not boiling) water over it to melt it.
-Soak up all water afterwards to avoid that water freezing and causing another ice block.
+|Water Supply Pipe Fault.||If there’s a layer of ice over the defrost drain line, pour hot (not boiling) water over it to melt it.
+Soak up all water afterward to avoid that water freezing and causing another ice block.
 Verify that the drain line is clear of any debris or other blockages.|

-|Water Supply Pipe Fault.||Check that the pipe supplying water to the ice maker is not kinked, damaged or pierced anywhere.
-If the pipe is leaking either perform a good quality seal yourself or have a technician replace the whole pipe.|
+|Leaky or loose connections.||Check that the water supply line to the ice maker is not kinked, damaged, or pierced anywhere.
+If the supply line is leaking, either perform a good quality seal yourself or have a technician replace the whole line.|

-|Leaky or loose connections.||Check along the whole length of the water supply pipe for leaks and blockages.
-Repair any leaks or replace the water supply pipe if needed.
-Check all the connection points along the pipe, and if they’ve worked loose, tighten them.
+|The water filter needs replacement.||Check along the whole length of the water supply line for leaks and blockages.
+Repair any leaks or replace the water supply line if needed.
+Check all the connection points along the line, and if they’ve worked loose, tighten them.
 Use caution not to over-tighten water lines or bolts.|

-|Water Filter needs checking.||If your water filter hasn’t been changed in 6 months or longer, replace it with a new one.
-If water is leaking from the housing of the water filter, call a technician as this will require a skilled repair and replacement parts.|
+|Water Dispenser needs checking.||If your water filter hasn’t been changed in 6 months or longer, replace it with a new one.
+If water is leaking from the water filter housing, call a technician, as the replacement will require skilled repair and replacement parts.|

 What if it’s the Fill Tube that’s Leaking?

-If this is your problem, you can use a hair dryer on low heat (move it along the fill tube) to melt the ice and remove the obstruction.
-Soak up any melted water as you go to prevent it re – freezing and causing more leak problems.
+If your fill tube is cracked or blocked, use a hair dryer on low heat (move it along the fill tube) to melt the ice and remove the obstruction.
+Soak up any melted water as you go to prevent it from refreezing, which can cause more leak problems.